engivan-oracle/developer/java-management/setup-a-fleet/setup-a-fleet.md

 ## Troubleshoot fleet creation issues

-If you encounter any errors similar to the following, please check policy statements related to user groups in your root compartment:
+If you encounter any errors similar to the following, please check policy statements in your root compartment:

 **For Task 1 Step 6: Create fleet**
 ![image of create fleet errors](images/create-fleet-errors.png =50%x*)